doorellana/AutomationTest/README.md

 # Automation Challenge

-Hi everyone I hope that everything is goin well!!!!
+Hi!!!
 To test this project you will need to have a couple of tools in your system to be able to run the project, use the following steps to add all the neccessary tools to run the project successfully.

 ![gif1](https://media.giphy.com/media/T7nPPye9F1fQYdWWUj/giphy.gif)

+___

 1 - Download and install Elipse IDE: https://www.eclipse.org/downloads/